njpanderson/Citrus-for-Craft-2/README.md

 The url to your Varnish server.
 Usually this is your site url, but it could be different if you don't purge through a private connection, or if you use the IP directly to bypass CloudFlare or similar services.
 If your site url and the varnish url is different, make sure you handle this in your VCL file.

 #### varnishHostName
-If the Varnish server cannot be directly referenced via its host name, Varnish Purge has an option to explicitly provide the host name in a second setting.
+If the Varnish server cannot be directly referenced via its host name, Citrus has an option to explicitly provide the host name in a second setting.
 For example:

 ```
 'varnishUrl' => 'http://123.123.123.120',